TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Columns/Flex/Index.rst

    Description
-         If set, then localizations are bound to the default values 1-1 (“value” level).
-Otherwise localizations are handled on “structure level”
+         If set, then localizations are bound to the default values 1-1 ("value" level).
+Otherwise localizations are handled on "structure level"

 .. container:: table-row